-There are some other advantages to using the cloning method.
+For all devices there are advantages to using the cloning method.
 These include:

 - You can perform the map update process without affecting your device.
 If something goes wrong with the update, you still have a working GPS with the old map.

 - The map install process will be faster.
 This is because it installs through your computer's card reader which is a much faster device than the USB port on many Garmin devices.

 - If you keep multiple map versions on separate SD cards, you can easily test the new map and revert back to a previous version with simple card swapping.
 SD cards are cheap.
 Keep your old map SD card until you are sure the new map is OK.

 The detailed procedure given below is written specifically for the older Garmin nuvi and zumo devices including the following model series.

 - nuvi: 2x0, 2x5, 3xx, 465, 5xx, 6xx, 7x0, 7x5, 8x0, 8x5, 5000

 - zumo: 450, 500, 550, 660

-For newer nuvi, dezl, rv and zumo model series, see the note at the end of this FAQ.
+For newer nuvi, dezl, rv and zumo model series, see the notes section at the end of the FAQ.

 - Before using this procedure, do yourself a favor and make a complete backup of your device.